Antioxidant: Food preservatives

 Antioxidants are added to food to prevent deterioration.
 Exposure to oxygen and sunlight are the two main factors in the oxidation of food, so food is preserved by keeping in the dark and sealing it in containers or even coating it in wax, as with cucumbers.
 However, as oxygen is also important for plant respiration, storing plant materials in anaerobic conditions produces unpleasant flavors and unappealing colors.
 Consequently, packaging of fresh fruits and vegetables contains an ≈8% oxygen atmosphere.
 Antioxidants are an especially important class of preservatives as, unlike bacterial or fungal spoilage, oxidation reactions still occur relatively rapidly in frozen or refrigerated food.
 These preservatives include natural antioxidants such as ascorbic acid (AA, E300) and tocopherols (E306), as well as synthetic antioxidants such as propyl gallate (PG, E310), tertiary butylhydroquinone (TBHQ), butylated hydroxyanisole (BHA, E320) and butylated hydroxytoluene (BHT, E321).

 Unsaturated fats can be highly susceptible to oxidation, causing rancidification.
 Oxidized lipids are often discolored and can impart unpleasant tastes and flavors.
 Thus, these foods are rarely preserved by drying; instead, they are preserved by smoking, salting, or fermenting.
 Even less fatty foods such as fruits are sprayed with sulfurous antioxidants prior to air drying.
 Metals catalyse oxidation.
 Some fatty foods such as olive oil are partially protected from oxidation by their natural content of antioxidants.
 Fatty foods are sensitive to photooxidation, which forms hydroperoxides by oxidizing unsaturated fatty acids and ester.
 Exposure to ultraviolet (UV) radiation can cause direct photooxidation and decompose peroxides and carbonyl molecules.
 These molecules undergo free radical chain reactions, but antioxidants inhibit them by preventing the oxidation processes.

 Pharmaceutical excipients

 Some pharmaceutical products require protection from oxidation.
 A number of antioxidants can be used as excipients.
 Sequestrants such as disodium EDTA can also be used to prevent metal-catalyzed oxidation.

-Cosmetics preservatives

-Antioxidant stabilizers are also added to fat-based cosmetics such as lipstick and moisturizers to prevent rancidity.
-Antioxidants in cosmetic products prevent oxidation of active ingredients and lipid content.
-For example, phenolic antioxidants such as stilbenes, flavonoids, and hydroxycinnamic acid strongly absorb UV radiation due to the presence of chromophores.
-They reduce oxidative stress from sun exposure by absorbing UV light.